damiva/ServeMSX/README.md

 - Errors logs to STDERR,
 - Info messages logs to STDOUT,
 - It should be restarted on successful (code 0) exit, becuse it succesfully exits only when it is restarting (manually from MSX or for self updating)
+## Setup
+### Media Station X
+Go to **Setting -> Start Parameter -> Setup**, enter the address (default port is 8008) of the machine where ServeMSX is running.
+### Local media files
+In the working directory of ServeMSX, create symbolic link with the following name to your folder:
+- for video files: **video**
+- for music files: **music**
+### Torrents
+To play torrents online, you should install and use [TorrServer](https://github.com/YouROK/TorrServer/releases).
+In the ServeMSX on Media Station X goto **Settings -> TorrServer** and enter the address (default port is 8090) of the machine where TorrServer is running (if it is the same maching with ServeMSX, it will be detected automatically).